-It's peak time for wildflowers and birdsong, and the Eloise Butler Wildflower Garden and Bird Sanctuary is the best place to appreciate both.
+It's the peak time for wildflowers and birdsong, and the Eloise Butler Wildflower Garden and Bird Sanctuary, in Theodore Wirth Park, is the best place to appreciate both.

 Get a fishing license, tips on good places to go fishing, and Fishing Opener events, at the Minnesota Department of Natural Resources website.